 Diagnosis later in life

 Many women get overlooked until later in life when they begin to struggle to make sense of the difficulties they have been encountering.
 Often females may get left behind and diagnose later in life because they are able to “cover up” the ADHD symptoms.
 It’s only later on in life, when responsibilities of family and work build up that it becomes difficult for women to manage ADHD.

 “ADHD symptoms in women can often be misunderstood and misdiagnosed by medical professionals, mistaking them for stress, anxiety, or another related condition”

 Here are some ways that ADHD might show up in your life:

-You often overspend to compensate for other problems.
-For example, you don’t have a outfit to wear for an office party so you buy a new one but don’t really have the money for this.
+- You often overspend to compensate for other problems.
+For example, you don’t have an outfit to wear for an office party so you buy a new one but don’t really have the money for this.

 ADHD and Woman power

 ADHD as a diagnosis and condition does not need to carry the negative load of chaos and systems failure picture that it might look like.
 As a woman with ADHD, it is traits such as being enthusiastic, energised and “hyperfocused” where projects and goals can be achieved.
 The main thing to know it is try to set realistic goals.

 Seek help – ADHD is highly treatable in both women and men of all ages.
 Our options are medication, behavioral therapy, or indeed a combination of the two which help symptoms very well.

 Don’t be discouraged if the first medication or intervention is not an exact fit for you.